ArnoldThanos/oop-game-project/README.md

 ### 1. Let's fix the enemy bug

 If you look at the game running for a while, you will notice that an enemy never appears at the far left of the screen.
 This is due to a bug that was intentionally introduced in the `addEnemy` method of the `Engine` class.
 Find the bug and fix it.
+Use the debugger keyword to set breakpoints to find out more about your program while it's running.

 ### 2. Let's make the game actually end